nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.44em;" -->

 Notes:
-- For this, we can use the `ResponseRecorder` type from the `httptest` package, which implements `ResponseWriter` and records the response.
+- And once again the `httptest` package will help us, we can use the `ResponseRecorder` type  which implements `ResponseWriter` and records the response.
-- And now we are able to call the `Handler`'s `ServerHTTP()` method.
+- Now we are able to call the `Handler`'s `ServerHTTP()` method.
 - Once the `Handler` returns, the `Result()` method of the `ResponseRecorder` allows us to get the HTTP response written by the handler.
-- Now the step 2 is really done!
+- Now step 2 is really done!
-- Step 3, we need to build a Javascript `Response` object from the Go response, in fact the opposite of what we did with the request.
+- Step 3, we need to build a Javascript `Response` object from the Go response, actually the opposite of what we did with the request.

 ---